aleksplus/cytoscape-leaflet/README.md

 ```
 import cytoscape from 'cytoscape';
-import cytoscapeMapboxgl from 'cytoscape-mapbox-gl';
+import cytoscapeLeaflet from 'cytoscape-leaflet';

-cytoscape.use(cytoscapeMapboxgl);
+cytoscape.use(cytoscapeLeaflet);
 ```

 Plain HTML/JS has the extension registered for you automatically.